 What is Medicare Advantage?

-Medicare Advantage is essentially an all-in-one alternative to Original Medicare (Parts A and B) offered by Medicare-approved private insurance companies.
+Medicare Advantage is essentially an ALTERNATIVE to Original Medicare (Parts A and B) offered by Medicare-approved private insurance companies.

-Medicare Advantage plans offer another way to get your Medicare Part A and Part B coverages at low or no monthly premiums.
+Medicare Advantage Plans offer another way to get your Medicare Part A and Part B coverages.
 At the same time, a Medicare Advantage plan has to cover at least everything that Original Medicare covers.
-These plans often have additional benefits, such as dental, vision, hearing, fitness memberships, over-the-counter items, and more.
-Most Medicare Advantage plans will also include drug coverage (Part D).
+These plans often have additional benefits and most Medicare Advantage plans will also include drug coverage (Part D).